ewancoder/typingrealm/README.md

 ## Prerequisites

+> This guide is mildly obsolete.
+The project is a WIP.
+The guide will be updated accordingly.

 **IMPORTANT**

 For the text generation feature to work, you need a working OpenAI API key configured in you secret manager (for local development) or environment variable (for deployment).